CyberTrackerConservation/ctdoc/_pages/classic/change-history.md

 ### 3.285: 09/16/2012

-New features:
+New features

   - Desktop: Upload applications and download data from Android devices.
     Testing only.

 ### 3.284: 08/26/2012

-Bug fixes:
+Bug fixes

   - Client: Memory leaks when using map cause application to crash.

 ### 3.283: 07/17/2012

-New features:
+New features

   - Desktop: Switch to desktop button on New Sightings dialog.

-Bug fixes:
+Bug fixes

   - Client: State not stored when pressing back on retain state.
   - Client: Reset state key needs to be able to delay until save.

 ### 3.282: 07/03/2012

-Bug fixes:
+Bug fixes

   - Client: Produce error if saving to SD card fails.

 ### 3.281: 06/17/2012

-Bug fixes:
+Bug fixes

   - Client: Rework database to allow for large sighting counts.

 ### 3.280: 06/11/2012

-Bug fixes:
+Bug fixes

   - Desktop: Altitude sometimes not editable.
   - Client: Crash when using title bar and big fonts.